 Dr. Wells serves as the director of orthopaedic ambulatory operations at The Children's Hospital of Philadelphia specialty care center in Voorhees, NJ and the board member of Philadelphia orthopedic Society.
 He also serves as a departmental safety officer and committees related to patient satisfaction andinfection prevention

-Dr. Wells has published over 100 peer reviewed articles and chapters.
+Dr. Wells has published more than 100 peer-reviewed articles and chapters.

-Dr. Wells is certified by the American Board of Orthopedic Surgery and holds a certificate of added qualification in orthopedic sports medicine.
+Dr. Wells is certified by the American Board of Orthopedic Surgery and holds a certificate of added qualification in orthopedic sports medicine.« Back to Previous Page